 For an employee, a job is not just about providing services, thrill, and action in life.
 Salary, rewards, incentives, and benefits are also a major part of the job that each individual is doing.
 Usually, HR happens to be the one in charge of the compensation and benefits schemes.
 The salary that is to be given to whom and how much is taken over by the Human Resources Department.
 They take into account incentives, rewards, and other benefits.

-HR experts’ compensation and benefit plans are critical not just for maintaining and encouraging the employees, but also for recruiting newcomers to the organization.
+HR experts’ says, compensation and benefit plans are critical not just for maintaining and encouraging the employees, but also for recruiting newcomers to the organization.
 People apply for particular jobs mostly because of the compensation and benefits they will be receiving.
 The more appealing the compensation and benefits are, the more people will be interested in the designated position for the job.

 Factors to consider before giving compensation and benefit